FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 Although your little one may have survived the disease itself, he will probably look a very sorry sight when you get him home.

 This can be quite frightening, but it's perfectly normal.
-He's been through a terrible ordeal and needs time to rest and recover.
+He's been through an ordeal and needs time to rest and recover.

-He'll also have a life-long immunity to canine parvovirus!
+Most likely he'll also usually have a life-long immunity to canine parvovirus.

 I think Dawn has a very good point there, and after a battle with Parvo a puppy certainly needs all the help he can get.
 Anything that can help rebuild his immune system has got to be a plus.